Nocturnes, Op. 48 (Chopin): No. 1 in C minor

-Nocturne in F-sharp minor, Op.
-48, No. 2
+No. 2 in F♯ minor

 Opening bars from Op.
 48 No. 2.

-The Nocturne in F-sharp minor, Op 48, No. 2 is initially marked andantino and is in 4/4 meter.
+The Nocturne in F♯ minor, Op 48, No. 2 is initially marked andantino and is in 4/4 meter.
 It switches to più lento at measure 57 and returns to the original tempo at measure 101.
 The piece is a total of 137 measures long.

 When compared with the more melancholy outer themes, the middle section, più lento, is completely different—the piece modulates from minor to major (D♭), changes its meter to 3/4 and decreases tempo.
 Frederick Niecks commented that the middle section "is finer" and contains "soothing, simple chord progressions."
 Chopin once noted that the middle section was like a recitative and should be played as if "a tyrant commands, and the other asks for mercy."
 The recapitulation is cut short by the coda, which ends with trills, a rising arpeggio and final chord in F♯ major.